Table of Contents

 5. Wappalyzer: Your Competitive Intelligence Agent

-• 83% of top performers used Algolia over native search (ROI: 214%).
+• 83% of the best performers used Algolia instead of the built-in search (ROI: 214%).

-Technical Recon Tactics:
+Technical Recon Tips:

 Install Wappalyzer →